 The future looks bright for businesses with AR technology.
 As the demand for an interactive product experience among online users is picking up, more industries are diving in to adopt AR and VR solutions for a variety of applications, such as training, marketing, and entertainment.

-How can PlugXR help integrate Augmented Reality into your business?
+How can PlugXR help integrate AR into your business?